New Value Creation

 The co-working space, point 0 marunouchi, which is managed by point 0, a company invested in by Daikin Industries, Ltd. has received a Gold Rank certification from WELL v2 pilot, an office space evaluation system that aims to establish better living environments.
 We conduct various verification experiments in this space in collaboration with companies like Okamura Corporation and Panasonic Corporation Life Solutions Company in aiming to find an ideal office space by exchanging expertise in specialized areas of air, space, furniture, and lighting.

 In the air and space area, Daikin provides layout to meet the certification criteria for ventilation volume in each room.
 We are strengthening the air ventilation system and maintaining a good air quality by adding high performance air filters.

 Daikin and Hitachi, Ltd. embarked on a collaborative project to create the next-generation production model using IoT to support skills transfer from expert workers as of October 2017.

 Combining Daikin's brazing process, which is part of the manufacturing of air conditioners, and Hitachi's advanced image analysis technology, the solution core of the company's Lumada IoT platform, the demonstration project will digitalize the skills of expert workers and trainees so that these can be compared and analyzed in verifying a production model system.
 The aim of this project is to achieve uniform quality, improve productivity and foster talent at Daikin's production bases inside and outside of Japan.

-As a new effort utilizing image analysis, we have begun R&D into technology for automatically measuring actual working time and work details of production line workers using images taken with cameras installed on the lines.
-In fiscal 2020, we plan to begin verifying this technology on the frontline of our production operations.
+Our new R&D effort utilizing image analysis on technology for automatically measuring actual working time and work details of production line workers using images taken with cameras installed on the lines is progressing.
+At present, we have adopted a time measurement system on all assembly line processes, and we are conducting verification of this technology on the frontline of our production operations.

 Find out more in your region.